liam2/liam2/doc/usersguide/source/import_model.rst

                                  10 * trunc(age / 10))

 This last example could also be achieved by importing both variant1.yml and variant2.yml.
-Notice that the order of imports is important, since it determines the result of conflicts between variants.
+Note that **the order of imports matters**, since it determines the result of *conflicts* between variants.
 For example in variant4.yml below, the process list will be the one from variant2 and the output will go in variant2.h5.